Pshy0/pshy_merge/DESIGN_CHOICES.md

 ```
 This is not enough to know if `B` needs `A`, if `C` needs `B`, or if `C` needs `A`.
 If nor `B` nor `C` were depending on `A`, but you wanted to use a function of `C` in `A`, you would need to check at all the files in between in case they depend on `C` too so that you can reorder the files properly.
-For this informations to be clear, it would be preferable to have each file list its dependencies.
+For this information to be clear, it would be preferable to have each file list its dependencies.
 And no manual re-ordering would be necessary.

 Note that a file supposed to represent a whole functionality, made out of the other files in the same folder,